jboss-developer/jboss-jdg-quickstarts/carmart-tx/README-tomcat.md

 carmart-tx: Basic Infinispan example with transactions
 =================================================================
 Author: Tristan Tarrant, Martin Gencur

 Level: Intermediate

 Technologies: Infinispan, CDI, Transactions

 Summary: Shows how to use Infinispan instead of a relational database with transactions enabled.

-Product Versions: EWS 2, JDG 6.x
+Product Versions: Infinispan 8.0.1.Final, Tomcat 7

 What is it?
 -----------